 Students who do not fulfill the first modern language requirement before the beginning of the first year will be classified as “qualifying candidates.”
 Qualifying candidates may take only one doctoral seminar or course (permission of instructor required) and must engage in language study with an approved tutor at their own expense.

-Qualifying candidates must take the language test in January.
+Qualifying candidates must re-take the language test as soon as possible.
 If the test is not passed, language study will continue during the second semester, again with only one seminar or course permitted.
 After the required first modern language test is passed, the term “qualifying candidate” will no longer apply.
 In every case, both modern foreign language requirements must be fulfilled before beginning the second year, or the student’s program will be terminated.
 If permitted to continue in the program, a student who does not fulfill both modern foreign language requirements by the beginning of the second year must consult with his or her residence committee and the director of Ph.D. studies to determine appropriate language preparation and coursework for the second year of study.

 Qualifying candidates will be considered full-time students, although they will be taking only one course or seminar, and will pay full tuition.
 During the third year (first semester if possible), those who were qualifying candidates will make up any seminar(s) missed.
 During this time, such candidates will pay only the continuation fee, although they will be taking seminars or courses for academic credit.